WoodWing/enterprise-integration-guide/smart-connection-scripting-guide/z1-ScriptingEvents/index.md

 In some rare occasions conflicts occur between an event and the scripted actions executed at that event.
 An example is an afterCreateArticle.jsx script which performs a check-out operation of the just created article.
-The conflict here is that when the user creates an article and thus the script starts executing, Smart Connection might not have finalised all actions related to article creation such as locking all related (article) components.
+The conflict here is that when the user creates an article and thus the script starts executing, Smart Connection or Studio might not have finalised all actions related to article creation such as locking all related (article) components.
 As a result the scripted check-out operation fails as the specified component is not locked or no locked components are found.

 These type of issues can be solved by modifying the script slightly.